 Children and Family ministry is a central pillar of a healthy church.
-We are in a part of Dublin that is booming with young families.
-Our parish list is young and we want to build on that.
+We are in a part of Dublin that is blooming with young families.
+Our parish community is full of families and that is something we want to build on.
+In 2019 we employed a Children and family ministry coordinator to support our growth in this area.
+Information about children’s ministry on a Sunday can be found under Sunday in Kilternan.
+But there is much more going on!

 ‘Pilgrim: A Course for the Christian Journey’ is a programme recently published by the Anglican church, with an emphasis on ‘participation, not persuasion’.
 It is an open programme for everyone on the Christian journey, for those who are new to the journey, and for those who may have been journeying for a long time.
 We meet fortnightly in the Golden Ball Pub.
 We gather over food, coffee or something harder if you would prefer, and look at the pilgrim programme together.
 It’s based on three key ideas: